ashleychenn/research_code/README.md

 # <p align='center'> Code Used for Academic Research </p>

 I apply natural language processing and computer vision to stuyding consumer behavior in digital environments, such as social media and the metaverse.
+Recent projects include analysis on digital fashion on Reddit and Twitter.